Scooby-Doo (film): Development

-According to Sarah Michelle Gellar, after the cast had signed on there was a change, and the film became more family friendly, though some of the original adult jokes are still in the film.
+According to Sarah Michelle Gellar, after the cast had signed on there was a change, and the film became more family-friendly, though some of the original adult jokes are still in the film.
 They are also included in deleted scenes on the home media releases.
 Gellar said her character and Linda Cardellini's shared an onscreen kiss that did not make the final film.
 "It wasn't just, like, for fun," she said, explaining it took place in the body-switching scene.
-"Initially in the soul-swapping scene Velma and Daphne couldn't seem to get their souls back together in the woods.
-And so the way they found was to kiss and the souls went back into proper alignment."
+"Initially in the soul-swapping scene, Velma and Daphne couldn't seem to get their souls back together in the woods.
+And so the way they found was to kiss, and the souls went back into proper alignment."

+The film was originally planned to have an anonymous, nameless, otherworldly monster mastermind as the main antagonist.
+James Gunn, the film's screenwriter, and the production team had problems choosing the villain of the film, since they did not feel comfortable with the idea of giving the role to an "anonymous monster", and much of the film had been shot with this ending in mind.
+Another ending was filmed with Old Man Smithers revealed as the antagonist.
+The team decided to make Scrappy-Doo the antagonist, as Gunn disliked the character.

-In 2017, the 15th anniversary of the release of the film, James Gunn, the film's screenwriter, revealed in a Facebook post that there was an R-rated cut of Scooby-Doo and that CGI was used to remove cleavage of the female cast members.
+In 2017, the 15th anniversary of the release of the film, Gunn revealed in a Facebook post that there was an R-rated cut of Scooby-Doo and that CGI was used to remove cleavage of the female cast members.